DataONEorg/Education/_lessons/lessons/09_analysis/index.md

 The second step involves online data processing.
 Large datasets can be analyzed using high-performance computing systems such as cloud computing.

 ---
+# After Data Analysis
+- Re-analysis of outputs
+- Final visualizations: charts, graphs, simulations, etc

+**Science is iterative:
+The process that results in the final product can be complex**

+???
+The process is often modified based on analyses and re-run with small (or large) changes.
+Science is inherently an iterative process.
+We run analyses, modify hypotheses, and re-run analyses.
+This can result in a complex process that results in the final product.

+Based on results from preliminary analysis, a researcher will often re-run or re-analyze the data or outputs.

+---
+# Reproducibility
+- Reproducibility at core of scientific method
+- Complex process = more difficult to reproduce
+- Good documentation required for reproducibility
+ - Metadata: data about data
+ - Process metadata: data about process used to create, manipulate, and analyze data

+???
+Reproducibility is at the core of scientific method.
+If results are not reproducible, the study loses credibility.
+The complex processes used to create final outputs can be quite difficult to reproduce.
+In order to maintain scientific integrity, good documentation of the data and the analytical process is essential.

+Documentation includes metadata, which is data about data, and process metadata, which is data about the process.
+---
+# Ensuring Reproducibility: Documenting the Process
+- Process metadata: Information about process (analysis, data organization, graphing) used to get to data outputs
+- Related concept: data provenance
+ - Origins of data
+ - Good provenance = able to follow data throughout entire life cycle
+ - Allows for
+  - Replication & reproducibility
+  - Analysis for potential defects, errors in logic, statistical errors
+  - Evaluation of hypotheses

+???
+Process metadata is information about the process used to create any data outputs.
+This includes any data cleaning, transformation, reduction, and any analyses performed.

+A related concept to process metadata is “data provenance”.
+Provenance means “origin”, so data provenance is a description of the origins of the data.

+A mark of good provenance is that a person not directly involved with the project is able to follow the data through its life cycle and understand any steps used to create outputs.

+Good provenance allows for the ability to replicate analyses and reproduce results.
+Others can identify potential problems, logical, or statistical errors that might affect the study’s outcome.
+Others are also able to evaluate a study’s hypotheses for themselves.
+All of these possibilities mean greater accountability and more trustworthy science.
+---